AstarNetwork/plasmdocs/learn/token-economy.md

 5:1 = Staking_{validators} : Staking_{contracts}
 $$

 Rewards paid to Operators are dApp Rewards.
-Operator rewards increase in proportion to the inflation rate due to Staking. dApp Rewards rewards 50% of the total reward when meeting the ideal $$q$$ from quote the Dapps Rewards chapter.
+Operator rewards increase in proportion to the inflation rate due to Staking. dApp Rewards rewards 50% of the total reward when meeting the ideal $$q$$ from quote the dApp Rewards chapter.
 The rewards given to the Operator at that time is maximized.
 To show the specific reward distribution, we introduce the following variables:

 * $$Rewards_{operators}$$ is the total amount of reward got by the Operator.
 * $$Rewards_{stakers_{validators}}$$ is the total amount of rewards got by staking a validator.
 * $$Reards_{stakers_{contracts}}$$ is the total amount of reward got by staking smart contracts.
 * $$t$$ is a coefficient that represents how many times the total amount of rewards earned by the operator is greater than the rewards earned by taking a smart contract.

-$$t= 4$$ from quote the Dapps Rewards chapter and 50% of the total reward for meeting the ideal $$q$$ will go to the Dapps Rewards reward.
+$$t= 4$$ from quote the dApp Rewards chapter and 50% of the total reward for meeting the ideal $$q$$ will go to the dApp Rewards reward.
 Therefore, the ideal distribution ratio of remuneration is determined as follows.

 $$
 \begin{aligned}